kangarko/Foundation/README.md

 solution for anyone looking to accelerate their coding however we are not taking any responsibility for the success or failure you achieve using it.

-**A tutorial on how to use this library is a part of our Project Orion training available now at https://mineacademy.org**
+**A tutorial on how to use this library is a part of our Project Orion training available at https://mineacademy.org**